twota/terms-of-service-and-privacy-policy/README.md

 4.2 Verification

-To maintain our community safe, genuine, and authentic, and also to access certain features, all users are required to verify their profile within "X days" of registration.
+To maintain our community safe, genuine, and authentic, and also to access certain features, all users are required to verify their profile within "7 days" of registration.
 Failure to complete verification within this timeframe may result in account restrictions.
 To apply for verification:

 ▪ Submit a clear, well-lit selfie showing your face centered and unobstructed.

 ▪ All profile photos must feature you and be taken within the past "2 years".

-▪ You may attempt verification up to “X times”.
-After X failed attempts, your account will be limited only to "Sign out" and "Delete Account" access.
+▪ You may attempt verification up to “10 times”.
+After 10 failed attempts, your account will be limited only to "Sign out" and "Delete Account" access.

 🔔 Important Note: